On the time consistency of collective preferences: Discussion

 Note that the marginal contribution of each agent $1 \leq j < i$ to the aggregate continuation value is precisely $\bar{\theta}^j(\delta^j-\delta^i)$, hence the choice of $(z^1,\ldots,z^i)$ can be formulated as a linear programming problem, i.e.,

-If the solution lies on a vertex of the convex polytope that describes the feasible region, then a single agent gets nonzero utility.
+If the solution lies on a vertex of the convex polytope that describes the feasible region, at most two agents get nonzero utility.
 If it lies on an edge or a face of the polytope, two or more agents obtain positive continuation utilities, but they are linear combinations of each other.
 In any case, the solution of this auxiliary problem will be dictatorial.
-Call the solution of the above problem $\bar{z}_j \in Z^j$ for each $1 \leq j < i$.
-Then \eqref{eq:J2} can be written as
+Let $\check{z}^j \in Z^j$, $1 \leq j < i$, denote any solution to \eqref{eq:J3}.
+Then, \eqref{eq:J2} reduces to

-so the choice of $y$ at the margin is determined by $\delta^i$, whereas each of the $\bar{\theta}^j \delta^j \bar{z}^j$ terms works effectively as a lump-sum transfer to those agents with a higher level of patience than $i$.
+so the choice of $y$ at the margin is determined by $\delta^i$, whereas each of the $\bar{\theta}^j \delta^j \check{z}^j$ terms works effectively as a nonnegative utility transfer to those agents with a higher level of patience than $i$.

-It is easy to show that at any period $t$, an optimal sharing rule $\bar{x}_t^j$ must satisfy
+It is easy to show that at any period $t$, an optimal sharing rule $\tilde{x}_t^j$ must satisfy